 NO. Voltage or current can't be seen or measured with the Imager.
 Heat generated due to electrical resistance MAY be possible to see, if the area of resistance is hotter than the surrounding surfaces.

 Does the Imager need to be powered on or off to charge?

 It will charge in either state, On or Off.
 Note: Faster charging occurs when the Imager is off.
-To achieve the fastest charge, always turn the Imager off, before connecting the charger.

 How long does it take to charge?